 How to create your own Jam

 Click Start a Jam!
 Look for the Start a Jam button in the Activities section on the List page.
-You can also find it in the Assignments tab of any list.
+You can also find it in the Assign tab of any list.

 Customize your Jam.
 Select from different options to tailor it just the way you want!